EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 ### Algorithms and Techniques
 For the regression problem like this, there are many algorithms which show good performance, Linear Regression, Decision Tree, Random Forest and so on.
-Though choosing anyone will be good I will choose Linear Regression because it is simple and easy to implement and understand.
-For the other algorithms I will use them as benchmark.
+Though choosing anyone would be good I chose Linear Regression because it is simple, easy to implement and understand.
+For the other algorithms I used them as benchmarks.
-When I use Linear Regression algorithm, I will use "Chance of Admit" as a dependent(target) variable, and the others as independent(input) variables.
+When I used Linear Regression algorithm, I used "Chance of Admit" as a dependent(target) variable, and the others as independent(input) variables.
+I implemented all these in the jupyter notebook. ("capstone.ipynb")

 ### Benchmark